-Broadcom considering sweetened Qualcomm bid - sources
+Broadcom considering sweetened Qualcomm bid: sources

 The sources asked not to be identified because the deliberations are confidential.
 Qualcomm and Broadcom declined to comment.

+Qualcomm shares jumped after the news of the possible sweetened offer and were up more than 2 percent at $68.05 in late afternoon trading.
+Broadcom shares were down 0.3 percent at $275.82.

 Qualcomm invented a number of technologies underlying mobile communications and also sells chips used in cellphones and other devices.
-It is engaged in a patent infringement dispute with Apple Inc (AAPL.O), and is also trying to close its $38 billion acquisition of automotive chipmaker NXP Semiconductors NV (NXPI.O) after signing a deal in October 2016.
+It is engaged in a patent infringement dispute with Apple Inc, and is also trying to close its $38 billion acquisition of automotive chipmaker NXP Semiconductors NV after signing a deal in October 2016.
 Broadcom has indicated it is willing to acquire Qualcomm irrespective of whether it closes the NXP deal.

 NXP shares have been trading above Qualcomm’s offer price, as many NXP shareholders, including hedge fund Elliott Management Corp, have been holding out for a better price.
 Qualcomm does not need to decide to raise its offer for NXP until that deal receives antitrust clearance from all the regulators reviewing the deal around the world.